New Evidence Donald Trump Had Affair With 'Playboy' Model Shera Bechard, Covered Her Abortion: 'NY Mag' Report

 Contacted by reporters when his name surfaced, Broidy did not even bother denying the allegation, quickly admitting his alleged affair with Bechard — and that he impregnated her and arranged to pay for her abortion.

 But was Broidy telling the truth?
 Given that he confessed without hesitation, why would Broidy have paid Bechard $1.6 million?
-According an article published Tuesday by New York Magazine, Broidy may simply have been spinning a cover story for someone else — someone who really had the affair with Bechard and got her pregnant.
+According to an article published Tuesday by New York Magazine, Broidy may simply have been spinning a cover story for someone else — someone who really had the affair with Bechard and got her pregnant.

-That someone, according to the New York Magazine analysis, by law professor Paul Campos, was Donald Trump.
+That someone, according to the New York Magazine analysis by law professor Paul Campos, was Donald Trump.

 GOP fundraiser Elliot Broidy resigns from RNC post after report that he paid $1.6 million to pregnant Playboy model https://t.co/7iebxTp3SZ pic.twitter.com/UdR0M7YPC0